OlenaDen/llandudno-art-club/TESTING.md

 # Testing

-Relevant test were conducted to determine the site works well.
+Relevant tests were conducted to determine the site works well.

 How it work on ifferent browsers and screen sizes.